 Things to See

-Beware though because it seems like caves are a favourite hang out for billy goats.
+It seems like caves are a favourite hang out for billy goats.
 They’re not always very friendly and are attracted by food, so be careful.
 We tried to reach the cave but had to abandon the plan and swiftly escape when we encountered a mean billy goat on a cliff.
 A hat was lost in the process.

 There are some trees at the far end of the beach (south side) that offer some shade.
 And if you get thirsty, there is a little cafe that sells beers, sandwiches, water and ice creams.